Updated March 2026 · Verified against Employment and Social Development Canada guidelines

 50%

-Student Work Placement Program (SWPP) provides up to $5,000 per placement (standard); $7,000 per placement (underrepresented groups) work-integrated learning opportunities for post-secondary students by providing wage subsidies to employers who create co-op placements in STEM and business fields (e.
+Student Work Placement Program (SWPP) provides up to $5,000 per placement (standard); $7,000 per placement (underrepresented groups).
+Supports work-integrated learning opportunities for post-secondary students by providing wage subsidies to employers who create co-op placements in STEM and business fields (e.
 The program covers up to 50% of eligible costs.
 Applications are accepted on an ongoing basis.
 (As of March 2026, verified against Employment and Social Development Canada program guidelines)

 Eligibility & Details